linto-ai/linto-platform-nlp-keyphrase-extraction/README.md

 linto-platform-nlp-keyphrase-extraction is backed by [spaCy](https://spacy.io/) v3.0+ featuring transformer-based pipelines, thus deploying with GPU support is highly recommeded for inference efficiency.

-LinTo's NLP services adopt the basic design concept of spaCy: [component and pipeline](https://spacy.io/usage/processing-pipelines), componets are decoupled from the service and can be easily re-used in other projects, components are organised into pipelines for realising specific NLP tasks.
+LinTo's NLP services adopt the basic design concept of spaCy: [component and pipeline](https://spacy.io/usage/processing-pipelines), components are decoupled from the service and can be easily re-used in other projects, components are organised into pipelines for realising specific NLP tasks.

 This service uses [FastAPI](https://fastapi.tiangolo.com/) to serve custom spaCy's components as pipelines:
 - `kpe`: Keyphrase Extraction